Donaldson Company CEO Tod Carpenter Makes Big Impact With Little Fuss

 For more than 100 years, Donaldson filters have been doing everything from protecting workers from harmful fumes and keeping dust out of the air in your home to reclaiming gold dust for Tiffany and filtering the water used by Coca-Cola.

 Carpenter, who has been with the company for 23 years, picked up the baton of leadership in 2014.
-Like his Donaldson predecessors, Carpenter is a big supporter of the Carlson School and a member of the school’s Board of Overseers.
+Like his Donaldson predecessors, Carpenter is a big supporter of the Carlson School and a member of the school’s Board of Advisors.

 “Serving on the board is important to me because education changed my life’s path,” he says.
 “I am passionate about giving back to education and helping students.”